edsu/wikilinks/README.md

 ```

-If you know you are only interested in let's say the German and French
+By default `wikilinks` will search all language Wikipedias.
+If you are only
-Wikipedias you can limit the search:
+interested in links from particular language wikipedias you can use the `langs`
+parameter:

     ```
     for link in wikilinks("http://mith.umd.edu", langs=["de", "fr"]):